 Sulwhasoo Bukchon Flagship Store

-The famous luxury skincare brand has another cool flagship newly opened right next door to the Osulloc Tea House.
-It is hosted in a traditional hanok house and is one of the places where to try and buy skincare in Seoul.
+The famous luxury skincare brand has another cool flagship newly opened next to the Osulloc Tea House.
+It is hosted in a traditional hanok house and is one of the places where you can try to buy skincare in Seoul.

 Address: 47 Bukchon-ro, Jongno-gu, Seoul, South Korea